dhoyle/splicedocs-jekyll/pages/MLManager/UsingMLManager.md

 2. Use MLflow within your notebook to create *experiments* and *runs*, and to track variables, parameters, and other information about your runs.
 3. Use the MLflow Tracking UI to monitor information about your experiments and runs.
 4. Iterate on your experiments until you develop the learning model that you want to deploy, using the tracking UI to compare your runs.
-5. Use the Splice Machine ML Jobs Tracker to deploy your model to AWS SageMaker, by simply filling in a few form fields and clicking a button.
+5. Use the Splice ML Jobs Tracker to deploy your model to AWS SageMaker, by simply filling in a few form fields and clicking a button.
 6. Write Apps that use SageMaker's RESTful API to interface with your deployed model.
 7. As new data arrives, you can return to Step 1 and repeat the process.
 </div>